Raknoche/Raknoche.github.io/_posts/2016-07-23-PoGo-Series-Tweepy.md

 api = tweepy.API(auth)
 ```

-The [Tweepy documentation page](http://docs.tweepy.org/en/v3.4.0/streaming_how_to.html) tells us how to set up a Streaming API interface.
-We have to follow three steps:
+The [Tweepy documentation page](http://docs.tweepy.org/en/v3.4.0/streaming_how_to.html) tells us how to set up a Streaming API interface in three steps:

 1. Create a class inheriting from StreamListener
-2. Use that class create a Stream object
+2. Use that class to create a Stream object
 3. Connect to the Twitter API using the Stream.

 First, we'll discuss how to inherit and modify the `StreamListener` class.
 The are two ways to interact with the streaming data - by overloading the `on_data` method or by overloading the `on_status` method.
 If you want detailed information about the tweets you need to override the `on_data` method.
 This will allow us to interact with the data at the highest level and opens up information such as replies to statuses, deletions, direct messages, friends, etc.  The default `on_data` method from the `StreamListener` class passes data from statuses to the `on_status` method.
 If we're only concerned with reading the JSON output of tweet statuses, can override the `on_status` method instead of the `on_data` method.
 This process is shown in the code below: